kavish-d/excel-translator/readme.md

 Mode 2 will give a xlsx file which will definitely open in excel though formatting is not sure in it

-Mode 3 first convert xlsx to xls keeping only the formatting that is backward compatible by ms and work on xls and is fastest
+Mode 3 first convert xlsx to xls keeping only the formatting that is backward compatible by ms and work on xls and is fastest Use this if file type is xls

 Mode 1 is preferred for use